 My blog post from the other day explains the feeling well.

-I find that the people in my Facebook Support Group are more accepting of advice and me sharing useful links with them, because they’ve joined the group for that reason.
-But other people in my life, often friends, come to me complaining that they feel unwell, and when I suggest they should ask their doctor for a full thyroid panel, Vitamin D, B12, Iron, Ferritin etc. and check their adrenal function/cortisol output, I’m met with a role of eyes.
-I’m met with them brushing it off as me just loving to talk about myself and my own problems.
+When friends come to me complaining that they feel unwell, and when I suggest they should ask their doctor for a full thyroid panel, Vitamin D, B12, Iron, Ferritin etc. and check their adrenal function/cortisol output, I’m met with a role of eyes.
+I’m met with them brushing it off as me just loving to talk about myself and my own problems once more.

-Don’t you see that I am trying to stop other people from going through what I went though?
-Stop others from feeling what I did?
-Experiencing what I unfortunately had to?
-That’s why I’m bringing it up.
+Don’t you see that I am trying to stop other people from going through what I did?
+I’m trying to prevent others from feeling what I did.
+Experiencing what I unfortunately had to.

-I have so many other people in the world who need my help, advice, experience, support and general comforting to let them know that they’re not alone.
-There are many others who will make use of it, and those are who I have to concentrate and focus it on.
+There are so many other people in the world who need that help, advice, experience, support and general comforting in order to let them know that they’re not alone.
+There are many other people who will make use of it, and those are who I have to concentrate and focus it on.